2024

 Bio:

-Dr. Antonio F. Jiménez Jiménez holds a Ph.D. in Spanish Applied Linguistics from the Pennsylvania State University and a B.A. in Translation and Interpretation from the University of Málaga (Spain).
+Antonio F. Jiménez Jiménez holds a Ph.D. in Spanish Applied Linguistics from the Penn State and a B.A. in Translation and Interpretation from the University of Málaga (Spain).
 His initial research focused on the acquisition and attrition of second languages during and after study abroad programs.
 Over the last 20 years, he has been teaching Spanish, Translation, and Linguistics at California State University Channel Islands, a Hispanic Serving Institution where the majority of his students are Spanish heritage learners.
 His current research centers on the linguistic and cultural impact that studying abroad may have on Spanish heritage speakers, with the ultimate goal of maximizing their experience during their time overseas.

-March 5, 2024, 4:00-5:30pm (New York Time)
+Tuesday, March 5, 2024, 4:00-5:30pm (New York Time)

 Learning and memorizing vocabulary: mental lexicon development in L2 learners